 A free creation from Martin Klinzmann, LicenseCrawler is a speedy way to crawl your Windows registry and retrieve all found product keys for the operating system and any compatible apps (including non-Microsoft programs).
 The interface is particularly useful: You can choose which computer on the network to scan, filter out programs, limit results to file-based licenses only, and much more.
-The program appears to cover Windows 10 (even though it’s not listed in the OS section), all the way down to Windows 7, and many related products as well.
+The program appears to cover Windows 10 (even though it’s not listed in the OS section), Windows 7, and many related products.
 It’s also completely portable if you’re working with multiple computers.

 Free PC Audit

 Free PC Audit does a robust audit of both hardware and software, collecting all key information in one spot.
 It’s free, incredibly lightweight software, with no installation necessary if you just want to keep it handy on a flash drive for troubleshooting or product key retrieval.

 Game Key Revealer